Big Agnes Pluton UL 40 Sleeping Bag

 The shell fabric is very comfortable and silky smooth to sleep in.
 The bag is very quiet.
 The sewing is pristine, although the bag weight was 1.6 oz higher than its 15 oz spec on my digital scale.

-Comparable 40 Degree Ultralight Sleeping Bags
+Similar 40 Degree Ultralight Sleeping Bags

 Assessment

 But there are some circumstances where I think the Pluton UL 40 will work for other people.
 For example, if you’re 5″6″ in height or less, and have a slight build, the Pluton will be a lot more spacious for you than for me.
 If you like the warm weather flexibility of the Pluton 40, but prefer the “oh shit” assurance of a mummy bag for unexpected temperature drops, the Pluton could also be a good choice.
-The Pluton can also be a good option if you want a very lightweight and highly compressible sleeping bag instead of a quilt because it’s always draft free when zipped up.
+The Pluton can also be a good option if you want a very lightweight and highly compressible sleeping bag instead of a quilt because it’s always draft-free when zipped up.
 You might also try sizing up to the 6′ 6″ Pluton Long, which weighs 18 oz and has a 62″ shoulder girth, although it takes more body heat to warm an oversized sleeping bag.

-Whatever you decide, I would recommend looking at the other ultralight sleeping bag options I’ve listed in the table above, which includes shoulder girths.
+Whatever you decide, I would recommend looking at the other ultralight sleeping bag options I’ve listed in the table above, which include shoulder girths.
 Shoulder girth measures the circumference of a sleeping bag across the shoulders and provides a good approximation of its effective width.
 More width means more comfort, but it often comes with more gear weight.

 SectionHiker is reader-supported.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

-What would do use instead?
+1. What would do use instead?

-I use Feathered Friends Flicker 40 for ground sleeping.
+2. I use Feathered Friends Flicker 40 for ground sleeping.
 Center zip, draft collar, ventable foot box.
 It’s really perfect.
 Roomy.
 Lightweight.

 https://sectionhiker.com/feathered-friends-flicker-40-ul-quilt-sleeping-bag/

-Fussy zipper and urgent 2:00 AM bladder roll call – not a great combination.
+3. Fussy zipper and urgent 2:00 AM bladder roll call – not a great combination.